 Prerequisites for the Master of Arts in psychology include:

 - General psychology, psychological statistics and research design courses (or equivalent courses)

 - Nine credit hours in social and behavioral sciences

 - Minimum overall grade point average of 2.8 on a 4.0 scale

 - Applicants who do not meet these minimum requirements may be considered for admission on a case-by-case basis

 - Students can choose a thesis or nonthesis option.
-Students who chose the nonthesis option must complete a teaching practicum.
+Students who choose the nonthesis option must complete a teaching practicum.